 - The Walking Dead Trivial Pursuit – A birthday present Ashar has REALLY enjoyed, and which the rest of us can get next-to-no questions right on.

 - FIFA 18

-- The Sims 4 – Sarah has always loved the Sims, and in this go-around she’s got two brothers who are musicians and I get to hear them practice their instruments, which is pretty cool.
+- The Sims 4 – Ashar has always loved the Sims, and in this go-around she’s got two brothers who are musicians and I get to hear them practice their instruments, which is pretty cool.

 - Assassins Creed: Origins – If you don’t yet know about “discovery mode” in this game, you have to check out this article.
-Sarah has spent hours showing us things like the “bent pyramid,” which I’d never heard of, the inside of the Sphinx and a ton more great historical sites, all of which are packed with cool facts.
+Ashar has spent hours showing us things like the “bent pyramid,” which I’d never heard of, the inside of the Sphinx and a ton more great historical sites, all of which are packed with cool facts.
 This is why video-game learning is so awesome.